-Editing VM vCPUs and RAM
+Editing vCPUs and RAM for x86 VMs

 Virtual machine hardware settings determine the amount of Metered RAM and vCPU capacity that the VM consumes—larger VMs consume more Metered RAM and vCPU capacity.
 For information about how Metered RAM and vCPU capacity are calculated, see How usage is calculated.